jarrodmjack/creativepay/README.md

 <img src="![creativepaylandingpage](https://github.com/jarrodmjack/creativepay/assets/99290888/d314dca5-1661-4a98-8bd8-1eefd023383a)"/>

-<h3 align="center">Clearcoin</h3>
+<h3 align="center">CreativePay</h3>

   <p align="center">
-    Clearcoin is a cryptocurrency price tracking application meant to make price tracking more accessible and less overwhelming.
+    Creativepay is an employee time tracker for a small business, designed to perform wage/hour calculations and employee time punch tracking instead of entering them by hand (which is what the business owner was doing prior)
     <br />
     <a href="https://github.com/jarrodmjack/creativepay"><strong>Explore the docs »</strong></a>
     <br />
     <br />
     <a href="">*DEMO TO DO*</a>
     ·
-    <a href="https://github.com/jarrodmjack/Clearcoin-mkII/issues">Report Bug</a>
+    <a href="https://github.com/jarrodmjack/creativepay/issues">Report Bug</a>
     ·
-    <a href="https://github.com/jarrodmjack/Clearcoin-mkII/issues">Request Feature</a>
+    <a href="https://github.com/jarrodmjack/creativepay/issues">Request Feature</a>
   </p>
 </div>